by Samantha Wagner, senior manager, marketing and content, ICMA

-If you work for an organization that gives you some of the responsibility for selecting employees, you have probably asked questions like these to identify the best job candidates.
-But what really are the best questions to ask in an interview?
+How would you describe your work ethic?
+Who is someone you admire in the profession?
+What are your strengths?
+If you work for an organization that gives you some of the responsibility for selecting future local government employees, you have probably asked questions like these to identify the best job candidates.
+But what are the best questions to ask in an interview?

 First, before you even begin to ask questions, it's important to note that your interview will be more successful if you put the applicant (and yourself) at ease.
 Begin by introducing yourself and using the other person's name right away and continue using it during the conversation.
 Second, make sure that you phrase questions so that they will give you the information that you need.
 Third, listen carefully by ensuring that there are no interruptions from visits or the telephone.
 Lastly, write down your observations promptly after the interview while the conversation is still clear in your mind.

 To help give you some ideas for the next time you're screening candidates, below is a checklist of the 12 of the best interview questions from the ICMA publication, Effective Supervisory: Better Results Through Teamwork, 5th Edition.

 - Please tell us why you are interested in this position.